maedbhk/MIT-Projects/mentorship/openmind.md

     $ cd om2/user/$(whoami)/healthy_brain_network

     # load your own version of miniconda
-    # see section below: `Download miniconda on OpenMind`
+    # see section below: Download miniconda on OpenMind

     # in this repo, install a conda environment from environment.yml
     $ conda env create -f environment.yml

     # activate the conda virtual environment
-    $ conda activate healthy-brain-network # each **environment.yml** has its own unique name (look inside the file `$ vim environment.yml`)
+    $ conda activate healthy-brain-network # each virtual env has its own unique name (look inside the environment.yml file)
 ```

 ## Download miniconda on OpenMind and add to PATH
-* You should download your own distribution of miniconda rather than relying on the OpenMind package
+> You should download your own distribution of miniconda rather than relying on the OpenMind package
 ```
     # create bin folder in your om2 directory - this is where you will store your distribution of miniconda
     $ cd /om2/user/$(whoami)